On this page you will find information on dog guide access within Australia.

 Other legislation:

-Most state-based legislation does list a number of areas where dog guides are not permitted and, in some cases, this is not consistent with the provisions stated under the Federal Disability Discrimination Act.
+Most state-based legislation lists a number of areas where Dog Guides are not permitted, and in some cases, this is inconsistent with the provisions stated under the Federal Disability Discrimination Act.

-As an example, under the Queensland Guide, Hearing and Assistance Animals Act, a dog guide is not permitted in an ambulance, while the Federal Disability Discrimination Act on the other hand would not prevent a dog guide from being permitted in the vehicle.
+As an example, under the Queensland Guide, Hearing and Assistance Animals Act, a Dog Guide is not permitted in an ambulance, while the Federal Disability Discrimination Act would not prevent a Dog Guide from being permitted in the vehicle.
 The Australian Constitution states that in instances where a state law conflicts with a federal law, the federal law prevails.

-In some cases, state-based legislation may actually be of more use to you in the event that you are refused access to a public place with your dog guide as the Disability Discrimination Act remains unresponsive until a complaint has been lodged.
-All state-based legislation, however, with the exception of Western Australia?s Dog Act 1976, gives police and local councils the jurisdiction to issue a penalty notice for failure to comply with the Act.
-This penalty amount may be a fixed amount, or may be determined by a number of ?penalty units?.
-The value of a penalty unit varies between states and may change on an annual basis.
+In some cases, state-based legislation may be more useful in a refusal situation as the Disability Discrimination Act remains unresponsive until a complaint has been lodged.
+All state-based legislation, however, with the exception of Western Australia’s Dog Act 1976, gives police and local councils the jurisdiction to issue a penalty notice for failure to comply with the Act.
+This penalty amount may be a fixed amount or may be determined by a number of penalty units.
+The value of a penalty unit varies between states and may change annually.

-Although dog guides are permitted in most public areas under law, it is important to understand that there are a number of responsibilities that come along with this.
-Under both federal and state legislation, it is not unlawful for you to be asked to produce evidence to verify that your dog is a registered assistance animal.
-It is also not unlawful for you to be refused access to public premises if your dog does not meet an appropriate standard of hygiene or is not under your direct control, or the control of another person.
+Although Dog Guides are permitted in most public areas under the law, it is important to understand that there are several responsibilities that come along with this.
+Under both federal and state legislation, it is not unlawful for a Handler to be asked to produce evidence to verify that their dog is a registered assistance animal.
+It is also not unlawful to be refused access to public premises if the Dog Guide does not meet an appropriate standard of hygiene or is not under direct control of the Handler, or the control of another person.

 Source: Blind Citizens Australia News – July 2013.